hyperledger-archives/indy-sdk/docs/configuration.md

 An example of genesis transactions can be found [here](../cli/docker_pool_transactions_genesis)

 * Connection
-`indy_open_pool_ledger` function opens pool ledger and performs connection to the nodes defined in the genesis transactions file.
+`indy_open_pool_ledger` function opens the pool ledger and forms connections to the nodes defined in the genesis transactions file.
-This function accepts config that allows defining a behavior of client-side connection:
+This function accepts a config that defines the behavior of the client-side connection:
 ```
 {
-    "timeout": int (optional) - specifies the maximum number of seconds for waiting for pool response (ACK, REPLY).
+    "timeout": int (optional) - specifies the maximum number of seconds to wait for pool response (ACK, REPLY).
-    "extended_timeout": int (optional), an aditional time for waiting of PERLY in case if ACK has been received.
+    "extended_timeout": int (optional), an additional number of seconds to wait for REPLY in case ACK has been received.
-    "preordered_nodes": array<string> -  (optional), names of nodes which will have a priority during request sending.
+    "preordered_nodes": array<string> -  (optional), names of nodes which will have priority during request sending.
-        This can be useful for a user to prefer querying specific node.
+        This can be useful if a user prefers querying specific nodes.
-        Note: Not specified nodes will be placed in a random way.
+        Note: Nodes not specified will be placed randomly.
 }
 ```

-* Protocol Version - specifies version of Indy Node which Libindy works (There is a global property PROTOCOL_VERSION that used in every request to the pool).
+* Protocol Version - specifies the version of Indy Node which Libindy works with (There is a global property PROTOCOL_VERSION that used in every request to the pool).
 ```
 1 - for Indy Node 1.3
 2 - for Indy Node 1.4 and greater